jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-I-02-checkpoint.md

 are called **negative quantities**, which are affected by the sign -.

-**17.** The manner in which we generally calculate a person's property, is an apt illustration of what has just been said.
+<span class="art">17.</span> The manner in which we generally calculate a person's property,
+is an apt illustration of what has just been said.
 For we denote what a man really possesses by positive numbers, using, or understanding the sign +; whereas his